The ultimate guide to cycling the Isle of Wight

 Wroxall to Freshwater Bay

 Wroxall to Freshwater Bay is a challenging 18-mile route that crosses the Island from east to west.
-You'll be able to cycle along some steep ascents and downward hills, giving you a fun and adventurous riding experience.
-Not only will you get spectacular views, but you can also stop off at Blackgang Chine, giving the kids time to enjoy fantastic rides.
+You will be able to cycle along some steep ascents and downward hills, giving you a fun and adventurous riding experience.
+Not only will you get spectacular views, but you can also stop off at Blackgang Chine, giving the kids time to enjoy rides as a reward for their tremendous cycling.

 Find out more